KittyMac/flynn/docs/ACTOR.md

 ## Blocking on Actors

-Similar to the scenario above where a produce is delaying producing items in order to not overwhelm a consumer, it is also sometimes advantageos to block until a certain actor has less than a certain number of messages. **Blocking actors will have unintended consequences, as blocking an Actor will also block its scheduler.
+Similar to the scenario above where a produce is delaying producing items in order to not overwhelm a consumer, it is also sometimes advantageous to block until a certain actor has less than a certain number of messages. **Blocking actors will have unintended consequences, as blocking an Actor will also block its scheduler.
 You should avoid using sleep, unsafeWait, or other blocking calls inside Actors.**  In these instances, one can call ```actor.unsafeWait()```.

 ```swift
 class Producer: Actor {